Meeting Centre of Gravity for ZIP Codes

 Excellent tool!
 I'm using it for our Coast Guard Auxiliary unit to explore what meeting locations would be most suitable for our group.
 Like others, I would like to see the number of zip codes expanded, actual driving routes included as an option, and possibly including the ability to input street addresses rather than just zip codes, but like I said, it really is an excellent tool!

-Showing the most recent 20 out of 49 comments.
-Click to see all the comments.
+Showing the most recent 20 of 50 comments.
+See all comments.